 The Surf Infusion from Bumble & Bumble is definitely a better and softer version in my opinion.
 I enjoyed this one a lot more than the original.
 It has a very fine mist that covers a lot.
 The nozzle hasn’t gotten clogged, but instead, it has had the ability to collect oil and become slippery.
 But you know what, I rather deal with some excess oil dripping through than a clogged and useless nozzle!
 But it’s quite disappointing that there’s even a problem with the nozzle on both versions!

-My hair is naturally wavy, and though these beach sprays are touted to enhance that texture, I just personally rather focus on definition/separation, softness and shine.
+My hair is naturally wavy.
+These beach sprays are touted to enhance that texture, but I personally don’t find them better than a curl cream.
+I rather focus on definition/separation, softness, and shine.
 Salt sprays don’t make the hair look healthy and polished.
 And that’s more of the look I’m trying to aim for.
-While the Bumble & Bumble’s Surf Infusion does come close, I just find that a product like the Aircraft mousse from R+Co gives me more of that more polished and soft beach waves that I’m looking for.
+While Bumble & Bumble’s Surf Infusion does come close, I just find that a product like the Aircraft mousse from R+Co gives me more of that more polished and soft beach waves that I’m looking for.
 Which I mentioned in my Empties Vol.3 review that you’ll find here.
-So when it comes to beach hair I’ll go for products, like creams and mousses, that enhances my natural texture from now on.
+So when it comes to beach hair I’ll go for products, like creams and mousses, that enhance my natural texture from now on.
 However, I would like to try the Surf Foam Spray as a last attempt to like anything from this line.

 But if you do like salt sprays but would like a softer and shinier look, this is a great option that also delivers UV protection!